 In another embodiment, services may be linked to a geofence 900.
 For example, all or certain portable electronic facilities 300 located within a geofence 900 may receive or be eligible to receive certain services or all or certain of the portable electronic facilities 300 located outside a geofence 900 may receive or be eligible to receive certain services.
 The service may be a game, application or coupon.
 The price for a service may be varied with the location of a portable electronic facility 300 in relation to a geofence 900.
-For example, a cell phone may be allowed to place calls at no additional cost if located within a certain geofence 900, for example a geofence 900 corresponding to the home of the cell phone owner.
+For example, a cell phone may be allowed to place calls at no additional cost if located within a certain geofence 900, for example a geofence 900 corresponding to the home of the 5 cell phone owner.
 In another example a portable electronic facility 300 may be able to receive and transmit information at no additional cost when located within a certain geofence, such as the home area of the portable electronic facility 300.

-Referring to FIG. 20, the present invention may provide methods and systems of defining a geofence 900 on a computer screen or similar graphical user interface 2002 involving inputting the geofence 900 through a user interface.
+Referring to FIG. 20, the present invention may provide 10 methods and systems of defining a geofence 900 on a computer screen or similar graphical user interface 2002 involving inputting the geofence 900 through a user interface.
 The geofence 900 may be defined or moved about the interface using a pointing device such as a mouse or stylus.
-The radius, shape or dimensions of the geofence 900 may also be defined or changed using a pointing device such as a mouse or stylus.
+15 The radius, shape or dimensions of the geofence 900 may also be defined or changed using a pointing device such as a mouse or stylus.
 The user interface may be web-based and the geofence 900 may be defined on a server.
-The geofence 900 may be a circle, a sphere, in the shape of any closed polygon, a closed volume, in two dimensions, in three dimensions or may travel with a person.
+The geofence 900 may be a circle, a sphere, in the shape of any closed 20 polygon, a closed volume, in two dimensions, in three dimensions or may travel with a person.

-Referring to FIG. 21, the present invention may provide methods and systems of sending location-based alerts 2102 involving determining the location 1202 of a portable electronic facility 300 and sending an alert 2102 based on the location 1202 of the portable electronic facility 300.
+Referring to FIG. 21, the present invention may provide methods and systems of sending location-based alerts 2102 involving determining the location 1202 of a portable elec- 25 tronic facility 300 and sending an alert 2102 based on the location 1202 of the portable electronic facility 300.
 The alert 2102 may be in response to the location of a portable electronic facility 300 with respect to a geofence 900.
-The alert 2102 may be sent if the portable electronic facility 300 is be that whether a user is permitted to know the location of another user is determined based on the access levels of the Referring to FIG. 23, methods and systems disclosed within or outside a geofence 900 or within or outside a geofence 900 for a certain period of time.
+The alert 2102 may be sent if the portable electronic facility 300 30 is within or outside a geofence 900 or within or outside a geofence 900 for a certain period of time.
 The alert 2102 may be sent if a portable electronic facility 300 enters or exits a geofence 900 or enters or exits a geofence 900 for a certain period of time.
-An alert 2102 may be contingent on the location of other portable electronic facilities 300 or the location of other portable electronic facilities 300 with respect to a geofence 900.
-The alert 2102 may be affected by the location of other portable electronic facilities 300 or the location of other portable electronic facilities 300 with respect to a geofence 900.
+An alert 2102 may be contingent on 35 the location of other portable electronic facilities 300 or the location of other portable electronic facilities 300 with respect to a geofence 900.
+The alert 2102 may be affected by the location of other portable electronic facilities 300 or the location of other portable electronic facilities 300 with 40 respect to a geofence 900.